haiwera-silk-cd/magento-devdocs/guides/v2.0/comp-mgr/upgrader/upgrade-main-pg.md

 ---

 <h2 id="upgrade-access">System upgrade options</h2>
-To choose which components to upgrade:
+To choose which 组件 to upgrade:

 1. After you <a href="{{ page.baseurl }}/comp-mgr/upgrader/upgrade-start.html">run System Upgrade</a>, a page similar to the following displays:<br><br>
 	<img src="{{ site.baseurl }}/common/images/upgr_step1-mock.png" width="750px" alt="System Upgrade automatically checks for core module updates and third-party modules if you wish">